 Currently Enrolled Students

-Currently enrolled graduate students in the following degree programs are eligible to use GWR: Business (excluding EMBA and Fellows); Computer Science; Education (excluding Montessori and students with Special Student status); Liberal Studies; Pastoral Counseling; Psychology; Speech Pathology; and Theological Studies.
+Currently enrolled graduate students in the following degree programs are eligible to use GWR: Business (excluding EMBA); Computer Science; Education (excluding Montessori and students with Special Student status); Emerging Media; Liberal Studies; Pastoral Counseling; Psychology; Speech Pathology; and Theological Studies.

-No newly admitted graduate students are eligible to use this registration feature their first semester of registration.
+Newly admitted graduate students are, in most cases, eligible to use this registration feature.
 This includes students continuing in the same department but going from one degree to another (ex., M.S. to Ph.D.).
-New students are required to contact their academic advisor and plan their course of study.
-They must either mail-in their registration or attend the department's orientation/registration session.
+New students are required to contact their academic advisor and plan their course of study, and discuss the departments' preferred method of registration.
+Contact the department for details.

 New students should use WebAdvisor to access their course schedule, grades, and financial information.

-Students who are not currently active students (must have registered within the last year to be considered active) will not be eligible to use the web registration feature.
+Students who are not currently active (must have registered within the last year to be considered active) will not be eligible to use the web registration feature until they reapply and are readmitted.
 Inactive students must reapply through the admission process and be admitted to a program of study.

 What do I need to access WebAdvisor?